TUDelft-PRIME-Books/Linear-Algebra/Chapter6/EigenvaluesEigenvectors.md

 We will check whether $1$ and $-1$ are eigenvalues of the matrix $A = \left(\begin{array}{cc} 1 & 4 \\ 1 & 1  \end{array}\right)$ of the previous example.

-For the first candidate we have to search for nonzero solutions of the equation
+For the first candidate we have to search for non-zero solutions of the equation

 $$
 A\vect{v} = 1\vect{v}.